 You might think you have to be a Music major to earn a Music scholarship, but that’s not the case at Pellissippi State Community College.
 The scholarships are available to both Music and non-Music students, and scholarship auditions take place on March 28 and April 4 for students planning to attend Pellissippi State during the fall 2013 semester.

-All credits will transfer to other Tennessee Board of Regents institutions—Pellissippi State is a member of the TBR system—and the University of Tennessee as part of the statewide Tennessee Transfer Pathways program.
+Thanks to the college’s new Associate of Fine Arts degree program, those students who are interested in pursuing a career or four-year degree in music can now earn a two-year degree that concentrates in Music.
+All credits transfer to other Tennessee Board of Regents institutions—Pellissippi State is a member of the TBR system—and the University of Tennessee as part of the statewide Tennessee Transfer Pathways program.

 Many of Pellissippi State’s Music students take advantage of the college’s status as an All Steinway School.
-The Pellissippi State Foundation conducted the All Steinway School fundraising campaign in 2010 with the goal of elevating the Music program to world-class status.
-The college now boasts 13 Steinway pianos in studios, practice rooms and performance venues.
+The Pellissippi State Foundation conducted the All Steinway School fundraising campaign in order to elevate the college’s Music program to world-class status.
+The community college now boasts 13 Steinway pianos in studios, practice rooms and performance venues.

 To learn more about the A.F.A. degree, call (865) 694-6400 or visit www.pstcc.edu.